Finishing – Preparing 3D prints for touch readers

 Colour contrast is important for students with low vision, and also for models that will be used by blind and sighted people together.
 Some 3D printers, including dual-head printers, enable full or dual colour printing.
 Another alternative is to add colour after printing is complete.

-Small areas of contrast colour can be applied after a print is complete.
 For outward structures, water-proof paint pens (such as Posca brand) are recommended as they are convenient and effective.
 Nail polish and modelling paint also work well.
 If using water-based paints such as acrylics, an additional layer of varnish will be needed as a sealant.
 Oil paint adheres well but can take days to dry.

 Markers are generally not recommended for use on FDM 3D prints as they will run along the printing line, however fine liners or thin pens may be a good option for adding contrast inside indented lettering.